furqanRupom/manage-user-app/README.md

 Welcome to our User Management App!
 This application is built using Express, TypeScript, and Mongoose.
 It provides a set of API routes for managing users and their orders, utilizing Zod for validation.
 Whether you're a developer looking to contribute or a user interested in setting up the project locally, we've got you covered!

 ## Contributing
 We value your contributions!
-Here's how you can get involved:
+Heres how can you get space to contriubtes :

-- **Report Issues:** Encountered a bug or have a suggestion?
-Open an issue and let us know the details.
+- **Report Issues:** If you get any bugs dot hasited to or shy to report it.
 - **Contribute Code:** Developers, you can contribute by following the steps below:
     1. Fork this repository
     2. Clone the forked repository